 Jaisalmer City as seen from the Fort

-Jaisalmer Airport is managed by the Indian Air Force, hence its operational only from September to March.
-However, Jodhpur, which is 285km from Jaisalmer is the closest domestic airport and its connected to all major cities of India.
+Jaisalmer Airport, managed by the Indian Air Force, is operational only from September to March.
+However, Jodhpur, which is 285 km from Jaisalmer is the closest domestic airport and its connected to all major cities of India.
 The closest International airport is New Delhi.

 Places to Visit in Jaisalmer

 Jaisalmer Fort (“Sonar Quila”)

 The mighty Jaisalmer Fort

 This massive fort made of yellow sandstone, built by Rajput Rawal Jaisal in 1156 AD, boasts of a rich history.
 The gold of the sandstone shines brightly during the day giving the fort its popular name “Sonar Quila”.
 What makes this fort different is that there are people living in this fort.
 The fort gives an amazing view of the city and is also great for some street shopping.

 Just when you are nearing the city from Jodhpur, you come across the Jaisalmer War Museum.
 Established by the Indian army , this war museum commemorates the bravery and sacrifice of soldiers.
 Jaisalmer is shares its border with Pakistan in the South and South west so it has a seen a considerable amount of war and conflict.
 This museum serves as a remembrance of the bravery and sacrifices of Indians unsung heroes.